alvin-chang/Colab-Super-SloMo/README.md

 ## Important information

-- If you can't open `Colab-USRNet.ipynb` inside your Google Drive, try this [colab link](https://colab.research.google.com/drive/12aoEcer6NEAxD8yvALcKcshXEPrNH_hd?usp=sharing) and save it to your Google Drive.
+- If you can't open `Colab-Super-SloMo.ipynb` inside your Google Drive, try this [colab link](https://colab.research.google.com/drive/12aoEcer6NEAxD8yvALcKcshXEPrNH_hd?usp=sharing) and save it to your Google Drive.
 The "open in Colab"-button can be missing in Google Drive, if that person never used Colab.
 - Google Colab does assign a random GPU.
 It depends on luck.
 - The Google Colab VM does have a maximum session length of 12 hours.
 Additionally there is a 30 minute timeout if you leave colab.
 The VM will be deleted after these timeouts.